Hungary hosts defending champion Portugal at Euro 2020

 The 37-year-old Fonte provides good backup to Pepe and Dias, while goalkeeper Rui Patricio remains the undisputed No. 1.

-Attack-minded right back Joao Cancelo, who scored the pick of the goals against Israel after a typically marauding run, tested positive for COVID-19 and will miss the game.
-Santos replaced him with the more defensive Diogo Dalot for the match against Hungary.
+Attack-minded right back Joao Cancelo, who scored the pick of the goals against Israel after a typically marauding run, tested positive for COVID-19 and will miss the tournament.
+Santos replaced him in the squad with the more defensive Diogo Dalot.

 The Hungarians can expect a partisan crowd at the Puskas Arena, but it’s hard to see how they can upset Portugal.